Agoric/documentation/main/getting-started/README.md

 **[Agoric CLI Guide](https://agoric.com/documentation/getting-started/agoric-cli-guide/)** for details about their respective commands.

+You use Agoric's Dynamic IBC ([Inter-Blockchain Communication Protocol](https://cosmos.network/ibc)), aka dIBC, to connect to services on other blockchains or make services on the Agoric blockchain available to other blockchains.
+See our **[dIBC Guide](https://github.com/Agoric/agoric-sdk/blob/master/packages/SwingSet/docs/networking.md)** for more information.

 To familiarize yourself with working Agoric smart contracts, take a look at our **[Sample Contracts](https://agoric.com/documentation/zoe/guide/contracts/)**.

 We also have an **[Agoric Glossary](https://agoric.com/documentation/glossary/)** for terms we've given Agoric-context definitions to (i.e. what does *mint* mean in an Agoric context?).

-For more about Agoric's ideas, plans, and goals, see our **[homepage](https://agoric.com/)**.
+For more about Agoric's ideas, plans, and goals, see our **[Homepage](https://agoric.com/)**.

-It has links to various documents and videos you may find useful, such as conference talks, white papers, conference papers, etc.
+Our **[Papers](https://agoric.com/papers/)** page has links to various documents you may find useful, such as conference talks, white papers, conference papers, etc. that discuss Agoric's technical background and ideas.

 Finally, we have links to the ultimate documentation; the **[GitHub repositories](https://github.com/Agoric/)** for the code that defines the Agoric SDK.